Sleep, Recovery and Stress Management

 Systemic recovery refers to secession of post-workout fatigue; it is the recovery of the central nervous and endocrine systems, and the clear sign is a sense of feeling energetic again.
 In both instances, the older we are, the longer it takes, but the better our overall health, the faster we recover.
 You can’t do dead-lifts or squats on Friday afternoon and then dig ditches Saturday morning.
 You will be hammered for days and maybe injured, because you haven’t allowed time for either systemic or local recovery.
 A Heavy workout for back and legs requires 5-7 days to recover from before you can put any serious stress on those body parts.
 Don’t do protracted aerobics on the same day you train with weights because it will drag you down systemically; your body will go catabolic and tear down muscle instead of building it.
 I suggest that you can do light aerobics the next day, but don’t try to run a 10K.

 Most popular literature urges us to exercise three days a week – typically Monday Wednesday, Friday – but the best results happen when heavily taxed muscles are given over a week to recover and grow bigger.
 Allowing longer recovery is falsely thought to reduce muscle gains; not so; I have made measurable gains in strength and size with 22 days between working the same body parts.
 (Look back at my Exercise article to see examples of how to work different parts of the body on separate days to allow better recovery).
 A whole class of pre- and post-workout products (mostly drinks) has developed to aid in enhancing energy and motivation before workouts and restoring energy levels after a workout.
 They really help us seniors attack our workouts and bounce back after.
-One of my favorites, providing electrolytes, creatine, glutamine and enhanced nitric oxide production, and all the right stuff to drive these into your muscles before a workout, is Myogenix Hypershock.
-It warns against use if you are on MAO inhibitors or have hypertension, heart, liver or thyroid problems (see a doctor first).
-I took the risk and have had terrific results.
+One of my favorites, providing electrolytes, Deer Antler Velvet and enhanced nitric oxide production, and all the right stuff to drive these into your muscles before a workout, is DAS Labs’ Bucked Up.
+For stronger, better functioning muscles I like Creatine HCl by SNS also taken pre-workout.
+I’ve had terrific results with these two.

 Using a post-workout protein drink will dramatically improve recovery.
 There is a window of about 1 hour after intense training to get amino acids into those hammered muscles, allowing optimum protein synthesis to start the rebuilding process.
-My favorite brand these days is Aftershock by Myogenix.
-Myogenix AfterShock Recovery – 2.64 Lbs. – Orange Avalanche
+Taking an amino acid complex is the fastest way to get the muscles fed, bypassing the digestive process.
+My favorite brand these days is MuscleTech’s Amino Build Next Gen.

 Strategy: Space your bodybuilding workouts to allow local and systemic recovery.
 Use a recovery drink immediately after workouts.
 Don’t let your lifestyle put you into a state of chronic fatigue.
 Lasting fatigue usually indicates overtraining or a poor sleep pattern that prevents optimal repair.